deyantomov/MERN-Planets/README.md

 npm i
 ```

-### Add the Atlas URI to an .env file in the root of the server - Contact repository owner or contributors to obtain Atlas URI.
+- Add the Atlas URI to an .env file in the root of the server folder - Contact repository owner or contributors to obtain Atlas URI.

 ### Install the client (from the root of the MERN-Planets folder)
 ```